In the Hidden Sanctuary: A Meeting with Sekhmet

 The Silence of Sekhmet

-Inside, the air changes the moment you are truly alone.
+Inside, the air changes the moment you are truly alone and in the dark with Sekhmet.
 The Egyptian sun outside is a hammer on bare stone, a dry, blinding heat that speaks of crowds and the living.
 In here, the air is still.
 It is cool and heavy, tasting of ancient dust and silence.
 It smells of time.

 She is carved from a single block of black granite, polished to a dull gleam by the hands of time, not by modern curators.
 Sekhmet.
 The lion-headed goddess.
 She stands tall and proud, back rigid, a sun disc upon her head.
 One leg steps forward, and in her paw she holds a long papyrus sceptre, staring straight ahead into an eternity I cannot see.